mostav02/me_cleaner_wiki/How-does-it-work?.md

 ## Cool, how can I apply it?

-Whoa there cowboy, before flashing the modified image you should understand the implications of such modification.
+Before flashing the modified image you should understand the implications of such modification.
 First you should understand that this tool does not reimplements **anything**, it only wipes parts of a basic component of your processor, so keep in mind:
  * Currently `me_cleaner` **DOES NOT** works on platforms with Intel Boot Guard in `verified boot` mode, see [here](https://github.com/corna/me_cleaner/issues/6)
  * Bricking is likely to happen!
 Even if this tool has been tested with your system, it does not mean that this modification is safe, everything could go wrong.
 Of course you can always restore the original firmware with an external programmer and unbrick it (you do have a backup, don't you?).
  * You are losing something.
-Intel ME doesn't only provides some services (useless and dangerous, IMHO), but it also does low-level stuff (like silicon workaround, thermal management, fan control...).
-Most of these things are often controlled by the OS, so they're not really needed, but who can be sure?
+Intel ME doesn't only provides some services (that you may or may not use), but it also does low-level stuff (like silicon workaround, thermal management, fan control...).
+Most of these things are often controlled by something else, so they're not really needed, but who can be sure?
- * Bricking is **very** likely to happen!
-Just in case you didn't hear me the first time
  * Usually the ME region is not writeable by software, therefore you usually need an external programmer
  * ~~Sometimes the integrated Intel NIC stops working after a cold boot, but it works after a warm boot~~ Seems to be fixed with 9e42ae0